NDCLab/tfpca-tutorial/README.md

 ## Overview

-The TFPCA-Tutorial aims for serving as a jumping off point for more advanced analyses leveraging Cohen's class reduced interference distribution (RID) and/or Time-frequency Principle Components Analysis (TF-PCA) (Bernat, Williams & Gehring, 2005).
-It consists of template scripts to showcase how to :
+The TFPCA-Tutorial serves as a companion to a forthcoming tutorial paper introducing researchers to the time-frequency principal components analysis (TF-PCA) technique for EEG data.
+The tutorial is designed to help researchers run TF-PCA analyses using the psychophysiology toolbox (ptb).
+Moreover, this tutorial can serve as a jumping off point for more advanced analyses leveraging Cohen's class reduced interference distribution (RID) and/or TF-PCA on one's own data.
+The tutorial consists of template scripts to demonstrate how to:
-1) prepare data for psychophysiology toolbox (ptb);
+1) convert one's data into the format required by the psychophysiology toolbox (ptb);
-2) implement Cohen's class RID on the data to compute both average and total power by using the ptb;
+2) use the ptb to compute TF representations of both average (phase-locked) and total (phase and non-phase locked) power via Cohen's class RID;
 3) compute tf-pca on average power and then copy pc weights over to total power by using the ptb;
 4) export variables for statistical analyses and conduct basic plotting.